nch0w/net-garage/README.md

-# neural-net
+# net-garage

 A project for HackMIT 2022 to demonstrate how simple neural networks work.